auusui/auusui.github.io/how-to.md

-How to show code in the essays :
+How to show code in the projects :

 Here is some code that illustrates how we read values from the line sensors:

 ```js